 - No medication will cure neck pain of degenerative origin.

-A cervical pillow is sometimes recommended for people who have problems with neck pain at night.
+Doctors will recommend a cervical pillow for people who have problems with neck pain at night.
 The cervical pillow holds the neck in the best position to prevent excess stress on the cervical spine during sleep.

-Your doctor may have a physical therapist work on an exercise program developed just for you.
+Your doctor may order a physical therapist to work on an exercise program developed just for you.
 The physical therapist will teach you ways to prevent further injury to your neck.

 Epidural Steroid Injection (Nerve Block)